• JHS

 Our first ever full interior scheme

-Developing and fabricating a series of sculptures for Lubna Chowdhary
+A series of sculptures with Lubna Chowdhary

 Our Bowater Chest of Drawers reimagined as a double unit in brown oak